schinta99/schinta_Portfolio/final-project-part-two.md

 Conflict:

-Focus on the stigma and its consequences: social isolation, discrimination, and barriers to healthcare.

-Analysis of the stigma’s effect on prevention efforts, treatment adherence, and mental health among those affected by HIV/AIDS.
+Focus on Stigma and Its Consequences: This section delves into the harmful effects of the stigma surrounding HIV/AIDS.
+Despite medical advancements, stigma remains a significant barrier.
+It manifests as social isolation, discrimination, and fear, both for those living with HIV/AIDS and for those seeking prevention and testing services.
+The section discusses how this stigma perpetuates misinformation, fuels fear, and leads to discrimination in both social settings and healthcare environments.
+The ripple effects of stigma create barriers to accessing healthcare, making people less likely to seek treatment or get tested.

 Visualization: A heatmap or bar chart showing regions/countries with education about HIV/AIDS and line chart on preventative care in sub-saharan african region.